damianbaar/re-define/README.md

 Easy way to convert your AMD and CommonJS projects.

+### Nice things
+* when `re-define` meet external dep, automatically checks descriptor files, such as `bower.json` and `package.json`, there is also a fallback to `node_modules` as well as `bower_components` when descriptor is missing or there is no `main` defined, check `re-define-include-external` to get more details
+* `re-define` make names for module appropriatelty to folder structure and expose it within given namespace which could be referenced further from any other different module, this is: assuming your module is placed in folder `my_awesome_component` all internal modules are presented as `my_awesome_component/**`.
+* ability to split modules based on `glob` (to be able to extract common parts)
+* loads configuration from file `re-define.json`

 ### Why
 * to get decent encapsulation, registering a bundle not a part
 * to make project compatibile across node and web without effort
 * to provide better support for `amd` projects comparing to other tools
+* to be able to easy share code and expose more than one module (sometimes UMD is not enough)

 ### Features
 * highly customizable: templates, transforms (like with browserify)